Travel to Bangkok, Thailand

 Return to Paro for a hike to Bhutan’s most famous site, the Tiger’s Nest Monastery, impressively built on the side of a cliff just west of Paro.
 About halfway up there is a cafe and viewpoint to relax and view the monastery located on the cliff across a gorge from the cafe.
 Those who continue will walk down and up many stairs to reach the monastery, located near a picturesque waterfall.
 You may tour the inside, however photography is not permitted inside this or any monasteries in Bhutan.
 Gather tonight for dinner and a farewell celebration at Hishey’s home and reminisce on the wonderful memories made.

 Hishey will transfer you to the airport for your group flight from Paro back to Bangkok.
-Depending on flight schedules, you may overnight in Bangkok (not included) or you may be able to connect with a late-night flight homeward.
+The flight arrives into Bangkok late so you will need to overnight in Bangkok (not included) or you may be able to connect with an early-morning flight homeward on December 9.

 Arrive home, depending on your flight schedule.
 Gain a day if crossing back over the International Date Line.

-Journey to this most scenic and nature-rich country situated on the edge of the vast Himalayan range.
+Travel through beautiful forests in this most scenic and nature-rich region situated on the edge of the vast Himalayan range.

 |Type||Cost Per Person|